Łęczyca dialect

-The Łęczyca dialect (gwara łęczycka) belongs to the Lesser Poland dialect group and is located in the part of Poland.
+The Łęczyca dialect (gwara łęczycka) belongs to the Lesser Poland dialect group and is spoken in Łęczyca Land, Poland.
 It borders the Sieradz dialect to the southeast, the Kielce dialect to the southwest, the Masovian Borderland dialect to the east, the Eastern Greater Polish dialect to the northeast, and the Kujawy dialect to the far northeast. Łęczyca, along with Sieradz, occupy central Poland, which greatly affects them.
 The classification of the Łęczyca and Sieradz subdialects is often debated; some have classified them as Lesser Polish, whereas others as belonging to Greater Polish. Łęczyca and Sieradz have even been considered as one group due to the large number of similarities by Eugeniusz Pawłowski and others.
 This unclear categorization is the result of the land being placed under control of various administrative territories throughout history, resulting in a transitional dialect between Greater Polish, Lesser Polish, and Masovian.
 Furthermore, many dialectal traits of the region are fading, and Standard Polish is becoming more prevalent.